sysirq/note/安全研究/漏洞分析/Fortinet/FortiGate/关于无法通过漏洞植入GDB的调试方法研究.md

             pool.apply_async(
                 derive_block_key,
                 (  # Each worker attacks the 80-byte header of a 512-byte block
+                   # As we discovered during our analysis, the “file header” did not always appear at the start of every file, so it was necessary to split the encrypted image into 512-byte blocks and attempt to derive a key from each block.
+Fortunately, the weak block cipher did not prevent us from processing the blocks in parallel.
                     ciphertext[
                         block_num * BLOCK_SIZE : block_num * BLOCK_SIZE
                         + block_header_size